PANTHORA

 Geography and Resources

 Panthora occupies a strategically isolated position between several formidable geographic barriers that have shaped both its development and its relationship with the outside world.
 To the north lie the haunted Dead Lands—the permanent scar left by the Great Cleansing—where necromantic energies continue to emanate from the poisoned soil and no living creature can survive for long.
 The western border is defined by the mysterious Merrow Woods, home to the territorial krill who suffer few trespassers.
-To the south spreads the dangerous Grimmere Swamp, infested with hostile sitheri broods that make travel through the region extremely perilous.
+To the south spreads the dangerous Grimmere Swamp, infested with hostile sitheri broods, making travel through the region extremely perilous.

 The eastern boundary opens onto the vast Miradathia Sea, providing Panthora with access to maritime trade routes and abundant marine resources.
 This coastline, including the strategically important Tithiel Bay, serves as the primary gateway for controlled international commerce and diplomatic contact.
 The relatively safe sea routes have allowed the eslar to maintain selective relationships with distant trading partners while limiting the risks associated with overland travel through hostile territories.